Authentication Flow

 Authorized Roles: root, manager

 This endpoint allows you to create a new service account, identified by a service name.
-To create a new account it is necessary to have generated a token previously (using login, for instance with the root account).

 Main documentation page: Authentication.